-What Do You Mean, It's Not for Kids?: It's made perfectly clear that this game series was not aimed at children, with Arkham Knight even getting slapped with an M rating, but that didn't stop kids from purchasing it.
-The series is full of brutal death, intense violence, psychological horror, sexual content, corruption, and of course Batman and his villains acting more nightmarish than ever before, all packaged along with extremely dark themes and storylines that can be chilling from their concepts alone.
+What Do You Mean, It's for Kids?: The series' first three games were rated T for Teen (parents strongly cautioned for kids under the age of 13).
+The games have very minimal blood/gore, but is full of brutal death, intense violence, psychological horror, sexual content, corruption, and of course Batman and his villains acting more nightmarish than ever before, all packaged along with extremely dark themes and storylines that can be chilling from their concepts alone.
 There's a very good argument to be made that they are the darkest Batman adaptations ever made.
 There was quite a lot of video game industry chatter on the effectiveness of the ESRB rating system when both Arkham Asylum and Arkham City were released and were not rated M for Mature.
 This was finally rectified with Arkham Knight, which was rated M.

-There's also the matter of Troy Baker and how many different characters he plays- first he's Two Face and Robin in City, then Joker in Origins, and then the Arkham Knight/ Jason Todd in Knight.
-That's overall five different characters done by one actor, which had several fans aghast, especially since Baker has appeared in nearly every major video game released in the past four to five years.
+There's also the matter of Troy Baker and how many different characters he plays- first he's Two Face and Robin in City, then Joker in Origins, and then the Arkham Knight/Jason Todd in Knight.
+That's overall five different characters done by one actor, which had several fans aghast, especially since Baker appears in nearly every major video game these days.